zsfeiner/zsfeiner.github.io/content/research/SES/index.md

 title: Fisheries as social-ecological systems
 ---

-It's important to recognize that fish only represent half of the equation when trying to understand what makes a fishery tick.
+It is important to recognize that fish only represent half of the equation when trying to understand what makes a fishery tick.
 Also understanding the anglers themselves, their attitudes, responses, and behaviors, is critical for developing effective policy and predicting how fisheries will respond to new challenges, like climate change.

 <!--more-->